The 20 Best Resume Templates — and How to Use Them to Land a Job

-Similarly, if you are an Apple aficionado who uses Pages, there are 6 free resume templates that come with the software package.
+If you are an Apple aficionado who uses the built-in word processor Pages, there are 9 free resume templates that come with the software package.
 Here's an example of a good option for resume templates in Pages:

-Similarly, Google Docs (which is free for anyone who has a Google account), offers four free resume templates.
+If you're partial to Google solutions, Google Docs (which is free for anyone who has a Google account), offers five free resume templates.
 By definition, since these resume templates live in the cloud, they will always be readily accessible to you in your Google Drive.
-And let’s face it -- don’t we all want to know what it’s really like to work at Google?
+And let’s face it — don’t we all want to know what it’s really like to work at Google?
 The people who created these resume templates for Google Docs all got their resumes through the hiring process there.

 A new tool we think you’ll like is called NovoResume.
 They have a modern interface and greet jobseekers with questions about their level of seniority.
 Based on your selection, NovoResume will recommend various templates to you.